steunix/passweaver-api/docs/index.md

 API keys can be created to easier credential handling in case of automated clients.
 An API key is bound to a user, whose authentication method must be 'apikey': this way you can easily manage permissions as you would do for a regular user (assigning it to a group), without the need of exposing users password or to disrupt functionalities in case the user changes it.

-For each API key you can optionally define a whitelist of CIDR to restrict access.
+For each API key you can optionally define two whitelists:
+- source IP whitelist: you can specify a list of CIDR notation IPs or subnet allowed to use the API key; for example 192.16.0.0/24,192.168.1.34/32
+- day of week and time whitelist: you can specify a list of days of week and start/end time when the API key is usable; for example ANY:1400-1500,TUE:1600-1615 means "Any day of the week from 14 to 15, and Tuesdays from 16:00 to 16:15"

 You can create as many API keys you need for a given user and activate/disactivate them at any time.
 They also have an expiration date.